TatianaPost/gllryjs/readme.md

-#Gllry
+#gllryjs

-Gllry is a simple html/javascript library for visualising images in a gallery mode with some nice extensions:
+gllryjs is a simple html/javascript library for visualising images in photo slides mode with some nice extensions:

     - breadcrumbs to track current image and easy access to specified slide
     - keyboard shortcuts for prev/next slide *